-California American Water Compliance Plan: California American Water interprets this Rule as being applicable to permanent movement only (as opposed to temporary or intermittent use under Rule IV.E.3), and has implemented procedures and mechanisms to comply with Rule IV.E.1.
+California American Water Compliance: California American Water interprets this Rule as being applicable to permanent movement only (as opposed to temporary or intermittent use under Rule IV.E.3) and has implemented procedures and mechanisms to comply with Rule IV.E.1.
 California American Water includes this information in its annual reports to the Commission.

 Sotomayor Conclusion: During the examination, documentation was obtained to validate the employee transfers noted on the Annual Reports of Affiliate Transactions.
-There were two employee transfers in 2017, one was from California American Water to the service company and the other one was from California American Water to an affiliated company.
-In 2018, there were four employee transfers, one was from California American Water to an affiliated company, two were from California American Water to the service company and one was from the service company to California American Water.
+There were two employees transferred from American Service Company to CAW in 2019.
+There were three employees transferred from affiliated companies to CAW in 2020; one employee transferred from Indiana American Water and two employees from American Water Service Company.
 We reviewed and examined the documentation of all employee movements.
 The records were consistent with the reporting to the Commission.
 Therefore, California American Water is in compliance with Rule IV.E.1.